-Most people have seen photos of hiking the Wave in Arizona – a gorgeous red sandstone formation along the Utah/Arizona border in the Vermilion Cliffs National Monument.
-I really wanted to hike the Wave last April at the tail end of my Paria Canyon trip, but I was confused by the competitive permit process and the weather also wasn’t cooperating.
+Most people have seen photos of hiking The Wave in Arizona – a gorgeous red sandstone formation along the Utah/Arizona border in the Vermilion Cliffs National Monument.
+I really wanted to hike The Wave at the tail end of my Paria Canyon trip, but I was confused by the competitive permit process and the weather also wasn’t cooperating.

-Last month I met up with Josh Allen, a fellow Utah adventurer and the founder of RAWTrails – a project intended to help improve people’s lives through the outdoors.
-He recently returned from hiking the Wave in Arizona and offered to write up a post sharing everything you need to know about hiking the Wave, including the crazy permit process that you have to endure if you want to see the Wave in person.
+I then met up with Josh Allen, a fellow Utah adventurer, and the founder of RAWTrails – a project intended to help improve people’s lives through the outdoors.
+Having recently returned from hiking The Wave in Arizona, he offered to write up a post sharing everything you need to know about hiking The Wave, including the crazy permit process that you have to endure if you want a chance to see The Wave in person.

-So check out his detailed writeup below, mark the permit application deadline on your calendar, and cross your fingers!
+Want to hike The Wave in Arizona?
+Check out Josh’s detailed write-up below, mark the permit application deadline on your calendar, and cross your fingers!

-Back on July 22, 2009 the world suddenly became aware of some miraculous place that perhaps was previously hidden to the masses.
-The above date was the initial release for Microsoft’s operating system, Windows 7.
-The mention of Microsoft or anything in the technology sector is important only to this article because it introduced all of us to the beautiful desktop wallpaper of The Wave in Arizona, and since that time an increasing number of people have sought to make their way to this breathtaking location.
+Back on July 22, 2009, the world became aware of several miraculous places that were previously unknown to the masses.
+This date was the initial release for Microsoft’s operating system, Windows 7.
+The mention of Microsoft or anything in the technology sector is important only to this article because it introduced all of us to the beautiful desktop wallpaper of The Wave in Arizona and since that time, an increasing number of people have sought to make their way to this breathtaking location.